-- The Joint Commission can provide support and expertise to the hospital during the review of a sentinel event. - A review with The Joint Commission Office of Quality and Patient Safety provides the opportunity for the hospital to collaborate with a patient safety specialist who is likely to have reviewed similar events. - Reporting raises the level of transparency in the hospital and helps promote a culture of safety. - Reporting conveys the hospital's message to the public that it is doing everything possible, proactively, to prevent similar patient safety events in the future.
+- The Joint Commission can provide support and expertise to the hospital during the review of a sentinel event. - A review with the Office of Quality and Patient Safety provides the opportunity for the hospital to collaborate with a patient safety specialist who is educated as a Master's prepared clinician or human factors engineer, is a certified professional in patient safety (CPPS), is trained in Robust Process Improvement® (RPI), and is likely to have reviewed similar events. - Reporting raises the level of transparency in the hospital and helps promote a culture of safety. - Reporting conveys the hospital's message to the public that it is doing everything possible, proactively, to prevent similar patient safety events in the future.